-61 To fully understand these trends, it is essential to develop similar datasets from additional 62 localities.
-Such work will allow a more geographically complete understanding of changes in precipitation during OAE2 and thus provide a window into the mechanisms which drove hydroclimate 63 64 during the hottest part of the Cretaceous greenhouse.
-Here, we present two new OAE2 sections from 65 cores drilled by the United States Geological Survey (USGS) on the coastal plain of North Carolina, on the Atlantic margin of North America (Figure 1).
-We use organic carbon isotopes and calcareous 66 nannoplankton biostratigraphy to identify the OAE2 interval and organic carbon/nitrogen (C/N) molar 67 68 ratios to detect changes in terrigenous flux.
-These cores are only the second and third OAE2 intervals 69 described on the Atlantic Coastal Plain after the Bass River core (Bowman and Bralower, 2005; van 70 Helmond et al., 2014) and thus also provide important context for the response of the inner shelf to 71 OAE2, filling in an important gap in an important region (e.g., Owens et al., 2018) during this well-72 studied time interval.
+61 To fully understand these trends, therefore, it is essential to develop similar datasets from 62 additional localities.
+Such work will allow a more geographically complete understanding of changes in 63 precipitation during OAE2 and thus provide a window into the mechanisms which drove hydroclimate 64 during the hottest part of the Cretaceous greenhouse.
+Here, we present two new OAE2 sections from 65 cores drilled by the United States Geological Survey (USGS) on the Coastal Plain of North Carolina, on 66 the Atlantic margin of North America (Figure 1).
+We use organic carbon isotopes and calcareous 67 nannoplankton biostratigraphy to identify the OAE2 interval and organic carbon/nitrogen (C/N) ratios to 68 detect changes in terrigenous flux.
+These cores are only the second and third OAE2 intervals described on 69 the Atlantic Coastal Plain after the Bass River core (Bowman and Bralower, 2005; van Helmond et al., 70 2014) and thus also provide important context of the response of the inner shelf to OAE2, filling in an 71 important gap in an important region (e.g., Owens et al., 2018) during this well-studied time interval.